 The occurrence of Down Syndrome is medically purported to be a random event in human reproduction.
 The incidence of Down Syndrome reoccurring in subsequent pregnancies is only about 1% above the baseline maternal age risk unless it is an occurrence of translocation trisomy 21.
 In translocation trisomy 21 one of the parents may actually be a “balanced carrier” bearing the translocation chromosome.
 The “balanced carrier” will have a piece of the 21st chromosome attached to another chromosome (usually the 14th chromosome).

-75% of all Down Syndrome occurs to pregnancies where the mother is under the age of 30.
+About 75% of all Down Syndrome occurs to pregnancies where the mother is under the age of 30.
 However the occurrence of Down Syndrome increases dramatically with the advancement of maternal age.
 Down Syndrome occurring in a pregnancy with the mother under the age of 30 is less than 1 in 1,000 pregnancies.
 By the maternal age of 42 Down Syndrome occurs in 1 out of 60 pregnancies.
 By the maternal age of 49 Down Syndrome occurs in 1 out of 12 pregnancies.
 (Only 9% of all pregnancies occur in mothers 35 years of age or older).

 Prenatal Screening and Diagnostic Testing for Down Syndrome

 The simplest prenatal screening test is one that screens the mother’s blood for markers for Down syndrome.
 Lower than normal values for serum alpha feto-protein, low unconjugated estriol and high chorionic gonadotropin values indicate a need for further diagnostic testing to determine with certainty the presence of Down syndrome in the developing fetus.
 Nuchal Translucency Testing can be done between 11 and 14 weeks of gestation.
-An ultrasound is used to measure the clear space in the folds of the neck tissue of the fetus.
-The amount of clear space factored with maternal age is then used to calculate the odds for Down Syndrome and the need for diagnostic testing.
+This is where an ultrasound is used to measure the clear space in the folds of the neck tissue of the fetus.
+The amount of clear space factored with maternal age is then used to calculate the odds for Down Syndrome and the need for further diagnostic testing.

-Diagnostic testing for Down syndrome include Percutaneous Umbilical Blood Sampling, Amniocentesis and Chorionic Villous Sampling.
-Percutaneous Umbilical Blood Sampling is the most accurate diagnostic test but cannot be performed until 18-20 weeks of gestation but carries the greatest risk of miscarriage.
+Advanced diagnostic testing for Down syndrome include Percutaneous Umbilical Blood Sampling, Amniocentesis and Chorionic Villous Sampling.
+Percutaneous Umbilical Blood Sampling is the most accurate diagnostic test but cannot be performed until 18-20 weeks of gestation but carries with it the greatest risk of miscarriage.
 Amniocentesis is the analysis of fetal cells taken from the amniotic fluid and carries a much lower risk of miscarriage.
 This test can be performed at 14 to 18 weeks of gestation.
 Chorionic Villous Sampling involves sampling a small amount of the tissue near the cervix that develops into the placenta.
-This procedure can be performed between 9 and 11 weeks of gestation and provides the smallest risk of these tests for miscarriage.
+This procedure can be performed between 9 and 11 weeks of gestation and provides the smallest risk of these various tests for miscarriage.

-Couples that are at risk of Down Syndrome and other genetic disorders occurring can use a method of in vitro fertilization where the chromosomal balance can be determined before the embryo is implanted in the maternal host.
+Couples that are at risk of Down Syndrome and other genetic disorders occurring can use a method of in-vitro fertilization where the chromosomal balance can be determined before the embryo is implanted in the maternal host.

 The Diagnosis of Down Syndrome